-Retinol in green beauty…is that a thing?
+Retinol in clean beauty…is that a thing?
 Does a “clean retinol” exist?
 And if so, does it work?
 I have been asked these questions so many times and as I’m settling into my mid-forties, I decided I needed to find out for myself.
-This post has been months and months in the making because I really wanted to get down to the nitty-gritty in terms of retinol products in the green beauty space.
+This post has been months and months in the making because I really wanted to get down to the nitty-gritty in terms of retinol products in the clean beauty space.

 First things first, what is retinol and why should we use it?

 Retinol is one of those seemingly miracle products that clears up blemishes, diminishes fine lines and wrinkles, and brightens the complexion.

 Retinoids (which is the umbrella term for most topical vitamin A–based drugs) are the most studied anti-aging compounds, as I’m sure you’ve heard of Retin-A, which was the first retinoid.
 Originally used as an acne treatment in the 70s, researchers soon discovered that it also evened pigmentation, sped up the turnover of superficial skin cells, and reduced fine lines and wrinkles.

 How, you ask?
 Well, retinoids increase the production of collagen, as well as stimulating the production of new blood vessels in the skin which improves the skin’s overall look.
 It usually takes about 3 months of regular use to see results, and the best results are usually seen between 6 and 12 months.

 There are all different strengths and types of retinoids – prescription formulas usually contain retinoic acid, and nonprescription alternatives (such as retinol) need to be converted into retinoic acid by the skin at the cellular level.
 Retinol is more gentle than retinoic acid, but it’s important to note that the end results are usually the same…it just takes retinol longer to achieve the same results as retinoic acid.
 There are also weaker retinoids such as retinyl palmitate, retinyl acetate, and retinyl linoleate, which are the most gentle.